tarantool/doc/doc/1.9/reference/reference_rock/vshard/index.rst

 .. function:: vshard.router.cfg(cfg)

     Configure the database and start sharding for the specified ``router`` instance.
-The :ref:`sample configuration <vshard-config-cluster-example>`
+See the :ref:`sample configuration <vshard-config-cluster-example>`
-    is described above.
+    above.

-   See the example of sample configuration

     :param cfg: a configuration table